-- Operating revenues of \$39.2 million increased by 1.3%, primarily due to an increase in toll revenue from ridership growth as toll rates were last changed in 2008.
-Tolls comprise approximately 96.2% of the Authority's operating revenues. - Operating expenses of \$25.9 million increased by \$5.6 million or 27.6%, primarily due to planned Expressway System preservation and capital maintenance projects.
-Preservation and capital maintenance routinely varies between years based on capital plan requirements. - Nonoperating expenses of \$9.1 million decreased by 13.2%, primarily due to interest savings as a result of the forgiveness of debt associated with the transfer of the Expressway Parking Deck. - The Authority completed the planned transfers of the Expressway Parking Deck and Second Street Parking Facility to the City in fiscal year 2014.
-A net accounting gain of \$26.5 million was recognized for the forgiveness of debt and associated transfer of these facilities in fiscal year 2014.
+- Operating revenues of \$39.3 million increased by 0.2%, primarily due to an increase in toll revenue from ridership growth as toll rates were last changed in 2008, offset by the elimination of parking revenues after the planned parking facility transfers in fiscal year 2014. - Operating expenses of \$20.7 million decreased by \$5.2 million or 20.2%, primarily due to a decrease in fiscal year 2015 of planned Expressway System preservation and capital maintenance projects.
+Preservation and capital maintenance routinely varies between years based on capital plan requirements. - Nonoperating expenses of \$8.0 million decreased by 11.4%, primarily as a result of the planned transfer of the Expressway Parking Deck in the prior year.